 When Italian cruise liners restarted voyages again this weekend, a stop they are not making is Port Venice.
-Prior to the Coronavirus (COVID-19) crisis, Venice City was a popular call port handling 32,000+ passengers each day between April-October.
+Prior to the pandemic, Venice City was a popular call port handling 32,000+ passengers each day between April-October.
 However, when MSC Grandiosa set sail on Sunday, August 16, she departed from homeport Genoa (Milan) and headed to Valletta Malta, visiting Civitavecchia-Rome, Naples and Palermo Sicily along the itinerary.

 Another MSC Cruises itinerary route between Italy and Greece will also skip Port Venice.
 Meanwhile, the Italian cruise shipping company Costa Cruises is sailing out of homeport Trieste to Greece, and from Genoa to Malta, without visiting Venice.